 Even as a hobbyist stick n poke tattoo artist, you need basic knowledge about bloodborne pathogens.
 You should always follow specific steps to prevent the transmission of bloodborne pathogens.
 Fortunately, relevant certified training is accessible online and can be completed cheaply within a few hours.
 Pro Bloodborne offers whole video series especially designed for body art.
 This series provides practical information for tattoo artists on the prevention of infectious diseases.
 It covers basics terms, explains how bloodborne pathogens and infectious diseases spread and gives information about safe work practices.
 You can access the course here.
 Our friends at Pro Bloodborne are kind enough to enough to offer our readers the discount code CPR-sticknpoke, be sure to take advantage of it!
 Even if you don’t need the certification, you can watch most of the content online for free!

-If you are looking for a training on bloodborne pathogens, you need to choose on that answers these fundamental questions:
+If you are looking for a training on bloodborne pathogens, you need to choose one that answers these fundamental questions:

 - What are BBP?